kyoungerman/S21-4820/Lect/12/Legal-and-Backup.md

 - Data Breach - the data is there but hackers have now.
 Protection of proprietary business information is part of the picture.
 Sensitive customer information, credit cards, passwords ... is a 2nd part.
 Cyber Liability Insurance can help cover the financial fallout.
 - Employee malfeasance.
 If any financial institutions are involved then a Fidelity Bond insurance should be purchased.
 - Physical Theft.
 If servers get stolen then access to the systems has been compromised.
-Both Business Ownwer's Policy and Liability Insurance are needed.
+Both Business Owner's Policy and Liability Insurance are needed.

 #### Public Corporations